 The DJ Technique 2: Serato curriculum is designed to be a comprehensive resource for the aspiring Computer DJ.
 It is an in-depth study of how to master contemporary DJing techniques through the use of Vinyl Emulation Software.
 One hour of lecture and one lab hour per week for one quarter.
-Required software fee: \$150.00 and professional quality performance.
-Topics include beat matching, set-building, remixing, turntablism, and more.
-One private lesson hour per week for one guarter.
-May be repeated for credit.
+Required software fee: \$150.00 repeated for credit.